The Poetry Project Newsletter

 While the Editor solicits most of the features and book reviews we print, if you have written a review of a book that you think is of particular interest to the PPNL readership, please query us at firstname.lastname@example.org.

 Submissions for The Recluse will be accepted January 1, 2018 through March 31, 2018.
 All work must be submitted via email to email@example.com with “Recluse” in the subject line.
 Please title your word file submission with your last name and the word “Recluse.”

-For Recluse 14 we are accepting work on the theme “Out of Place,” corresponding with events occurring on May 3, 4, and 5 to be announced.
+For Recluse 14 we are accepting work on the theme “Out of Place,” corresponding with The Allen Ginsberg Symposium (co-presented with Howl!
+Arts and the Allen Ginsberg Estate) occurring on May 3, 4, and 5, 2018 at The Poetry Project.

 To be *out of* something is both to be beyond the confines of that thing and to have emerged from it.
 The way poetry might be said to run parallel to the rest of life and also to spring from it.
-To be *out of place*: not just to not belong, but to no longer belong somewhere out of which you have come.
-Take artists in lower Manhattan, for example.
+To be *out of place*: not just to not belong, but to no longer be somewhere out of which you have come.

 The Recluse is published annually each Spring, and edited by the staff of The Poetry Project.
 For PDFs of past issues see the Publications section of our site.
 With issue 10, The Recluse moved from print to an online journal.